What You’ll Learn In This Master Class

 How to Choose Insurance Networks to Join

 - Research and make a list: The first step to getting credentialed is to research insurance companies and decide which ones you’re interested in joining.
-Start by investigating the insurance companies that serve your state and then look more in-depth at each one.
+Start by investigating the insurance companies that serve your state and then look more in-depth at your available options.
 Generally, large private insurance companies offer the highest reimbursement rates, while Medicaid and Medicare pay lower rates.
 Besides reimbursement rates, consider payment speed and what’s required to get reimbursed.
 Visit each company’s website and read their credentialing instructions.
 You might also consider asking other therapists for recommendations or feedback about their experience accepting insurance.

 - Contact insurance companies often: To ensure your application is being reviewed, follow up with each insurance company every time you send them a document.
 After you’ve sent them all of the necessary information, call them every two weeks to check on the status of your application.